-Transcript of IMFC Press Briefing
+Transcript of the IMFC Press Briefing

 IMFC Chair Youssef Boutros-Ghali

 IMF First Deputy Managing Director John Lipksy

 MS. ATKINSON: Good afternoon.
 Welcome to the live and on-the-record press conference following the International Monetary and Financial Committee, the IMFC, of the Board of Governors of the IMF.
 We have to my right Dominique Strauss-Kahn, Managing Director of the IMF.
 To his right, Youssef Boutros-Ghali, the chair of the IMFC, also Finance Minister of Egypt, and to his right John Lipsky, First Deputy Managing Director of the IMF.

 I am going to ask the chair, Mr. Boutros-Ghali, to introduce briefly, and then if any of the others have any brief introductory remarks, and then we will turn to your questions, and we expect about 30 minutes overall.
 Thanks.
 Youssef.

 MR. BOUTROS-GHALI: Thank you, Caroline.
 Good evening, everyone.
 We have just concluded the 20th meeting of the IMFC.
 The meetings have been held in a positive atmosphere.
 The world economy is recovering.
 Financial sector risk is abating.
 Things are on track.
 We are not out of the woods yet, but we are well on our way.
 Exit strategies are being discussed, but they are nowhere near being implemented now until we firm up the recovery in the world economy.

 The issues that were discussed started centering around the reform of the IMF to be the central organization to make sure that it provides the impetus, the coherence, the clearinghouse function for the policies of the world.